anerv/cycling_data_quality/anvy_comments.md

 * abc barplot: geometric length -- km or m?
 * 03a overview text: emphasis on what differences mean! not starting point but "baseline"; clearer example *in the title: OSM as "baseline" and say that it is a comparison with REF; add explanation: "negative"*
 * overshoot edge id: how to relate back to e.g. osm? (also ref) *add in load_data*
+* @readme: either https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository or download zip
+* add somewhere that we assume meters everywhere? --> we assume a projected CRS with meters as unit length. --> add in README and in config file
+* 03a ndd: which version? --> the import-plots one
+* alpha beta gamma: explain also what cycles, edges etc. are (what does "possible" mean?)
+* feature request (FR): global network metrics - should this also exist in terms of length? --> YES: print information on both count and length; but plot only length. (in 01a and 01b)
+* 2a tagged in multiple ways --> add as folium plot? *add*
+* 03a local network densities color bars: is this a problem? *YES-replot* *modify function!*
+* summary reorder: start with absolute values, later: densities etc.
+* review 03b